Eyza: Career

 to perform the duties of a place of authentication.

 Since that time, Eyza was known for his violent actions and dominations in the region of Southern Transdanubia.
 For instance, he unlawfully seized the estates Tóti and Antali in Baranya County.
 Following the death of Andrew III and the extinction of the Árpád dynasty in 1301, he was styled as ispán of Tolna, Baranya and Bodrog counties.
 A charter from July 1302 still refers to him as ispán of Baranya County.
 His curialis comes or vice-ispán was a certain Kuzu (Cuzu) in the latter position.
 In 1301, he bought the remaining portions of Tóti from the threatened Nicholas Laki and his family at a price below.
 Around that time, Eyza also persuaded a local lord James Győr to contribute the forced betrothal of his daughter Csala and Eyza's nephew James (son of the late Mizse).
 During that time Csala was less than 7 years old.
 When she reached adulthood in 1319, she broke off the engagement.
 Taking advantage of the chaotic situation during the era of interregnum, the powerful Kőszegi family dominated entire Transdanubia and governed the counties de facto independent of the royal power.
 From the province of Slavonia, Henry Kőszegi gradually extended his influence over southeastern Transdanubia.
 He was already styled as ispán of Tolna County in October 1301, while also became head of Baranya and Bodrog counties by the year 1304.
-The fate of Eyza is unknown.
+It is possible that Eyza swore loyalty to Charles of Anjou, one of the pretenders to the Hungarian throne.
+In this capacity, he commanded his troops to plunder and devastate the regions around the castles of Međurača (Megyericse) and Rača (Racsa) in Križevci County in Slavonia, both were Kőszegi forts, in the winter of 1305.
+The remaining fate of Eyza is unknown.